subsquid/sqd-network/specifications/chain-spec.md

 At KYVE, you can delegate to both protocol and chain nodes, allowing you to have multiple ways of earning rewards for your tokens.

+#### Data storage and validation

+KYVE is an initiative to store any data stream with built-in validation.
+By leveraging the Arweave blockchain, we can permanently and immutably store this data.

+**Data in rounds**

+Saving many data items or even a data stream is tricky.
+Thats why we aggregate data into bundles to store them more efficiently.
+It enables KYVE to validate multiple data items which are bundled up in a single validation round.
+A selected validator will collect data in each round, create a bundle, and submit it to the network.
+This marks the beginning of such a proposal round.

+**Lifecycle**

+1. Selecting an uploader for the data bundle.
+For a bundled proposal round to start, the next_uploader has to create a bundle, upload it to Arweave and then submit it to the network.
+But first, the next uploader has to be selected.
+For that, we use a weighted random selection with the following two factors:
+    - The personal stake (linear)
+    - The total delegation into the validator (sqrt)

+2. Creating a bundle proposal.
+Once a node is selected as the next_uploader, it will create a bundle proposal that other validators can validate.

+3. Uploading the bundle.
+Now the node can finally upload the bundle to Arweave.
+In return, it receives the transaction id of the Arweave transaction.
+The node can submit it to the network with this bundle id and other information like the `bundle_size` and the `byte_size`.

+4. Validating the bundle.
+When the new bundle proposal is submitted, the latest round officially starts.
+The chain will emit an event that all nodes can listen to.
+When they see the uploader submitted a new bundle proposal, they will get the bundle id with the other data and start validating it.
+They take the bundle_id(the Arweave transaction id), download the raw bundle, unzip it, and parse the bundle to its original JSON format.
+After that the nodes will perform a simple hash compare.
+If the submitted byte_size is matching to the node will vote either valid or invalid.

+5. Finalizing the bundle.
+After at least > 50% of all nodes (excluding the uploader) have voted quorum has been reached.
+If that is the case the uploader of the next round submits his bundle he prepared in the meantime and finalizes the round.

+The bundle proposal was accepted and finalized if more than 50% of the validators voted with valid.
+The chain will save the bundle id and make it available for the users.
+As a reward, the uploader of this bundle will receive a bundle reward.

 ### Subquery

 ### Summary